Frameworks for understanding Aboriginal and Torres Strait Islander approaches to health

 The nine principles of the National Strategic Framework for Aboriginal and Torres Strait Islander People’s Mental Health and Social and Emotional Wellbeing (2017).

-The skills and knowledge required by non-Aboriginal practitioners to work with Aboriginal children, families and communities should be supported by a framework of genuine curiosity, an appreciation of the richness and nuance of Aboriginal cultures and a willingness to hear and understand the lived experience of Aboriginal children, families and communities.
+The skills and knowledge required by non-Indigenous practitioners to work with Aboriginal and Torres Strait Islander children, families and communities should be supported by a framework of genuine curiosity, an appreciation of the richness and nuance of First Nations cultures, and a willingness to hear and understand the lived experience of Aboriginal and Torres Strait Islander children, families and communities.

 - The context of health